How to join the Arnold lab

 Graduate Students

-If you are interested in working in Dr. Arnold’s laboratory, click here for more information about the Cognitive Program in the Psychology Department and how to apply.
+If you are interested in working in Dr. Arnold’s laboratory, click here for more information about the Cognitive Program in the Department of Psychology & Neuroscience and how to apply.

 Undergraduate Students